infojam-james/Test-Cases/first-aid-1.md

-#Login Page – Authenticate Successfully on gmail.com
+#Incident Logging - Submit non work-related incident

 ##Description
-A registered user should be able to successfully login at gmail.com.
+A user should be able to indicate that a new incident is non work-related.

-##Precondition
+##Preconditions
-The user must already be registered with an email address and password.
++ The user must already be registered with an email address and password.

-##Assumption
+##Assumptions
-A supported browser is being used.
++ A supported browser is being used.
++ The user has completed all other mandatory fields in the incident reporting form.

 ##Test Steps:

-1 Navigate to gmail.com
+1 Navigate to screen 5 ('Further Info') of the incident form

-2 In the ’email’ field, enter the email of the registered user.
+2 In the 'Was the incident work related?' field, enter 'No'

-3 Click the ‘Next’ button.
+3 Click the ‘Submit’ button

-4 Enter the password of the registered user

-5 Click ‘Sign In’

 ##Expected Result
-A page displaying the gmail user’s inbox should load, showing any new message at the top of the page.
+A new incident is logged with the status 'Not Work Related'